SCHValaris/ADA_Homeworks/index.md

 {% include BokehGraph_Review_per_Ratings.html %}
 <center><em>Figure 2 : Number of reviews given for each rating for multiple categories</em></center>

 Clearly, we see that for every category, the grading are skewed to higher grades.
-The reviewers have a tendancy to give high grades to the products they review.
+The reviewers have a tendency to give high grades to the products they review.
 What about specific categories ?
 We can observe that the higher grades are given in the "Digital Music" category.
-This observation is easily explained as the majority of customer knows beforehand what is the music that they buy (by listening to radio, music videos ...) and the quality of the goods is constant which leads to little room for disapointment.
-Contrary to categories like "Cell phones and accessories" or "Video games" where the ratings is directly impacted by the production quality (materials used, finitions, presence of glitchs ...) which increases the variance of the ratings.
+This observation is easily explained as the majority of customer knows beforehand what is the music that they buy (by listening to radio, music videos ...) and the quality of the goods is constant which leaves little room for disapointment.
+Contrary to categories like "Cell phones and accessories" or "Video games" where the ratings is directly impacted by the production quality (materials used, finitions, presence of glitches ...) which increases the variance of the ratings.

 If everyone gives high grades, how can we distinguish a helpful reviews from a less helpful one ?
 That's where our analysis comes into action.
 We tried to derive a new grade for each product, by taking into account additional informations about the reviewers :
  - The grading exigencies: does the reviewer tend to give the products high grades, even if they are not fully satisfactory ?
 Or is he very exigent and never gives a product full score, until it is really outstanding ?
 We tried to infer this from the set of reviews of a reviewer with a sentiment analysis of the reviews text: if the sentiment of a text is higher than the rating of a review, then the reviewer is rather exigent.
 On the contrary, if the rating of a review is always higher than the sentiment of the review, then the reviewer easily gives good grades.
  - The reviewer expertise: what is the reviewer knowledge in the product category ?
 Is he qualified to assess the quality of a product ?
 A metric we can use to evaluate this is the number of reviews a reviewer has written in the product category: if the reviewer has written many reviews in a category, he is very likely to be able to judge the products in this category.

-Before going into the depth of the analysis, let's vizualise the number of reviews given to each product
+Before going into the depth of the analysis, let's vizualise the number of reviews given to each product:

 {% include BokehGraph_Review_per_Product.html %}
-<center><em>Figure 1 : Number of products per number of reviews for multiple categories given in log-scale for both axis</em></center>
+<center><em>Figure 1 : Number of products with respect to the number of reviews for multiple categories given in log-scale for both axis</em></center>

 We can observe that the distribution nearly follows a power law.
-The majority of products (showed by the red line) have a low number of reviews.
-To perform our analysis we decided to take only the reviewers and products that have at least 5 reviews.
-For that we use a 5-core dataset.
-We also chose to focus our analysis on the _Electronics_ category as it offer a lot of product diversity and is less prone to subjectivity than categories like _Books,Video Games_.
+The strong majority of products (showed by the blue line) have a low number of reviews.
+To perform our analysis we decided to take only the reviewers and products that have at least 5 reviews: the [5-core dataset](https://en.wikipedia.org/wiki/Degeneracy_(graph_theory)#k-Cores).
+We also chose to focus our analysis on the _Electronics_ category as it offers a lot of product diversity and is less prone to subjectivity than other categories like _Books or Video Games_.

 Let's take a look at the distribution of the sentiment score for the products in the Electronic category.